 Dr. Christi Sanderson

-Dr. Christi Sanderson, EdD, NBCT, serves as science program manager and instructional specialist at Washington University's Institute for School Partnership mySci department.
+Dr. Christi Sanderson, EdD, NBCT, serves as the Director of mySci Partnership and Operations at Washington University's Institute for School Partnership.
 She brings extensive experience as a classroom teacher, district administrator and leader in differentiated learning, gifted education and curriculum development.
 Christi has been an assistant principal at the Rockwood School District’s Center for Creative Learning, a gifted educator for over 15 years for both the Rockwood School District and School District of University City, and a 6th grade teacher for five years in the Northwest School District.
 Christi holds an M.A. in Educational Administration and Doctorate of Education in Teacher Leadership from Maryville University, an M.A. in Gifted Education from Drury University, an M.A. in Teaching from Webster University and B.A. in Science Education from SEMO.
 She has taught adjunct courses in assessment, gifted education, and curriculum for over five years.
 Christi has also written and published over fifty curriculum resources for Teacher Created Materials, Shell Publishing, and Pieces of Learning.

 Christi Sanderson